 - 3. One of the functions of the Corporate Governance Committee is to monitor the adequacy and effectiveness of the internal audit function and, specifically, to monitor progress against the internal audit plan through the receipt of periodic progress reports.
 Background information on the statutory and constitutional requirements for internal audit, working arrangements and information on assurance gradings is contained in Appendix 2. - 4.
 The Internal Audit Plan for 2019/20 was approved by the Committee at its meeting on 13 March 2019.
 Progress against planned work is summarised below and is then reported in more detail in Appendix 1. - 5.
 The approved plan identified 11 potential auditable areas, which included follow-up on the implementation of high importance recommendations, and an allowance for 'client' management activity (report to committees, planning, advisory etc.).
 The number of days purchased is 85 days. - 6.
-Of the 11 potential auditable areas that were approved: - 1 job has been completed to final stage; - 1 job has been completed to draft report stage; - 7 are work in progress; - 2 have not yet started
+There were 11 potential auditable areas that were approved, and 1 more audit subsequently added.
+Of these: - i.
+4 audits have been completed to final stage; - ii.
+1 audit has been completed to draft report stage: - iii.
+5 are work in progress (see paragraph 7 below);